rstudio/rmarkdown/authoring_shiny.md

 You can deploy interactive documents using version 1.2 or later of [Shiny Server](http://www.rstudio.com/products/shiny/shiny-server/).

-Interactive documents are deployed the same way that Shiny applications are, except rather than deploying ui.R and server.R files you deploy one or more Rmd files.
-If there is a file named **index.Rmd** in a directory it will be served as the default document for that directory (otherwise an explicit path to the Rmd should be specified in the URL).
+Interactive documents are deployed the same way that Shiny applications are, except rather than deploying ui.R and server.R files, you deploy one or more Rmd files.
+You must deploy the Rmd file in a directory that does not contain a Shiny app.
+If there is a file named **index.Rmd** in a directory it will be served as the default document for that directory, otherwise an explicit path to the Rmd should be specified in the URL.

 See the Shiny Server [documentation](http://rstudio.github.io/shiny-server/latest/#r-markdown) for more details on deploying interactive documents.